1. F-1 Students

 F-1 students are generally permitted to work part-time on premises of the school that issued their currently valid I-20, while they are attending that school and maintaining their F-1 status.
 On-campus employment is "incident to status", and does not require special authorization.
 On-campus employment is limited to 20 hours per week while school is in session, but can be full-time during official school breaks.

-J-1 students are also permitted to work part time on the premises of the school that issued their currently valid DS-2019, while they are attending school and maintaining their J-1 status.
-However, J-1 students MUST HAVE APROVAL from their Responsible Officer (RO) or Alternative Responsible Officer (ARO) in order to work on campus.
-If your DS-2019 is issued by Princeton University, you must contact the Davis International Center to request on-campus employment permission.
-If your DS-2019 is issued by another organization, contact that organization for information about employment authorization.
+J-1 students are permitted to work part time on the premises of the school that issued their currently valid DS-2019 Form, while they are attending school and maintaining their J-1 status.
+However, J-1 students MUST HAVE APPROVAL from their Responsible Officer (RO) or Alternative Responsible Officer (ARO) in order to work on campus.
+If your DS-2019 Form is issued by Princeton University, you must contact the Davis International Center to request on-campus employment permission.
+If your DS-2019 is issued by another organization, contact that organization for information about on-campus employment authorization.

 As per the Graduate School policy, Visiting Student Research Collaborators (VSRC) or any other non-degree seeking students at Princeton may not be appointed as an Assistant in Instruction (AI) nor be approved for any other kind of paid employment on or off campus.